 A: Cyclocross bikes have a design inspired by road bikes, but a road bike isn't suitable for 'cross.
 Cyclocross bikes have room for bigger, wider tires, more mud clearance, a higher bottom bracket (to clear obstacles) and lower gearing compared to a road bike.

 A: You don't need a cyclocross bike to get started.
 Your local series almost certainly permits mountain bikes, touring bikes (probably anything with two wheels) in the beginner category.
+With the explosion in gravel bikes currently happening, those are great alternatives to a cyclocross-specific bike, too.
 Give it a try.